 Please see our criteria for offering places document for more information.

-Schools and colleges located within Priority Areas are eligible to receive a further subsidy of £200 to support staff cover and travel costs.
+Schools and colleges located within Priority Areas are eligible to receive a further subsidy of £600 to support staff cover and travel costs.
 Please note that Priority Areas will be updated for the 2022-23 academic year.
 If you are offered a place on this course and your school/college qualifies for a subsidy, we will confirm this in September.

 Frequently Asked Questions